 Many of us find it difficult to detect cheaters because we’re wired differently from them.
 While they tend to be suspicious of good intent in others, those who are least likely to detect cheaters are most inclined to trust.
 Is trust a bad thing?
 Nope, scientists agree that trust and cooperation are essential for the positive functioning of societies, but the trusting are also prime prey for the cheaters.
 Yet many of us will cheat if we think we can get away with it, and we’ll love the experience because of the satisfaction high.

-“People can experience justice-related situations from different perspectives,” says Professor Mario Gollwitzer, a research psychologist at the University of Koblenz-Landau in Landau, Germany.
+“People can experience justice-related situations from different perspectives,” says Dr. Mario Gollwitzer, chair of social psychology at Ludwig Maximilian University of Munich.
 “They can be victims, beneficiaries, or observers of injustice.
 Accordingly, people can be justice sensitive from the victim’s perspective, the beneficiary’s perspective and the observer’s perspective.
 Recent research has shown that these three justice-sensitivity perspectives are positively intercorrelated with traits and attitudes, such as belief in a just world and a sense of injustice.”

 For example, “Observer sensitivity and beneficiary sensitivity correlate positively with prosocial dispositions [such as] empathy, social responsibility, modesty, or agreeableness, whereas victim sensitivity correlates positively with self-related concerns such as jealousy, Machiavellianism, neuroticism, vengeance, and paranoia.”

 In other words, those who perceive the world in a negative way are likely to behave in a manner that reinforces their prejudices.
 They become the people they warn others against.
 They’re more likely to cheat, be delinquent, and take a risk without consideration of the impact on others.
 And if someone does something they don’t like, they will be more inclined to seek revenge and to never forgive.